franklynwang/putting-the-learning-in-LAA/README.md

 # Putting the "Learning" into Learning-Augmented Algorithms for Frequency Estimation (ICML 2021)

-This repository consists of the code for the paper "Putting the ``Learning" into Learning-Augmented Algorithms for Frequency Estimation".
+This repository consists of the code for the paper [Putting the "Learning" into Learning-Augmented Algorithms for Frequency Estimation](http://proceedings.mlr.press/v139/du21d.html).
 The code is written using [Pytorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning).

 ## Table of Contents